-- The scheme does not lie within any sites of historical, cultural, or archaeological significance. - The scheme is not located within any areas designated for landscape interests. - Land use will not change as a result of the works. - The works do not require any private land acquisition. - The scheme does not lie within any sites designated for geology and soils. - The scheme is not located in a densely populated area.
+- The Firth of Forth SPA, Ramsar Site and SSSI lies approx. 1.1km south east of the scheme and Ferry Hills SSSI lies approx. 182m south east of the scheme extents but they do not share any connectivity with the scheme and will not be impacted. - The scheme lies within the Battle of Inverkeithing II Inventory Battlefield (IB) however, given the restriction of the works to the existing A985 carriageway boundary and depth there is no potential for impacts. - The scheme is not located within any areas designated for landscape interests. - Land use will not change as a result of the works. - The works do not require any private land acquisition. - The scheme does not lie within any sites designated for geology and soils. - The scheme is located in a densely populated area.